uncomplexlearning/a-level/public/markdown/physics.md

 - This is achieved with several resistors in series across a source of p.d.
 - this includes variable resistors, or semiconductor components, e.g. LDRs.
 - Potential dividers can used as control circuts to trigger events.
-- e.g. when light intensity falls, resistance across the LDR will increase, so the current decreases (as I = V / R), so there is less shared of p.d. across the fixed resistor.
+- e.g. when light intensity falls, resistance across the LDR will increase, so the current decreases (as $I = \frac{V}{R}$), so there is less shared of p.d. across the fixed resistor.

 ### 5.1.6 Electromotive force and internal resistance